sdeweese/physical-sandbox/README.md

 - [NETCONF with YANG Suite](https://www.youtube.com/watch?v=dTun33611JA)

+##  Benefits

-###  Benefits
+### 9300
+Catalyst 9300 switches have many benefits including enhanced high availability features such as Extended Fast Software Upgrade (xFSU), Stateful Switchover (SSO), Software Maintenance Upgrades (SMU), Graceful Insertion and Removal (GIR), Cisco StackWise® and StackPower technology.
+Further, the C9300 switches support all the foundational high-availability capabilities, including Platinum-efficient dual redundant power supplies and variable-speed, high-efficiency, redundant fans.
+Additionally, the 9300 has app hosting support, described in more detail below.

 * **Easier hosting:** Create, deploy and run applications easily by making use of the ability to host docker containers on Catalyst 9000 series.
 * **Enhanced agility:** Drive greater business agility as developers can quickly develop applications and deploy them where needed.

 The sandbox provides developers an environment to experiment with Application Hosting on IOS XE.
 To understand the benefits of Application Hosting, developers can create their own apps in the developer environment or bring in their own apps.
 These apps can then be deployed using the Catalyst 9300 that the developer has reserved.

-## 9200
-Catalyst 9200 switches have many benefits and support L3 features such as OSPF, EIGRP, ISIS, RIP, and routed access.
-The C9200-24P includes 24 ports with full PoE+ support.
-In addition, the 9200CX supports basic BGP.

 One of the major values of a switching stack is high availability.
-For more details and scenarios, check out the 9200 stacking configuration guide: https://www.cisco.com/c/en/us/td/docs/switches/lan/catalyst9200/software/release/17-15/configuration_guide/ha/b_1715_stck_mgr_ha_9200_cg.html

-**Note: 9200 switches do not support app hosting**

-## 9300
-Catalyst 9300 switches have many benefits including enhanced high availability features such as Extended Fast Software Upgrade (xFSU), Stateful Switchover (SSO), Software Maintenance Upgrades (SMU), Graceful Insertion and Removal (GIR), Cisco StackWise® and StackPower technology.
-Further, it supports all the foundational high-availability capabilities, including Platinum-efficient dual redundant power supplies and variable-speed, high-efficiency, redundant fans.
-Additionally, the 9300 has app hosting support, described in more detail below.

-One of the major values of a switching stack is high availability.
 For more details and scenarios, check out the 9300 stacking configuration guide: https://www.cisco.com/c/en/us/td/docs/switches/lan/catalyst9300/software/release/17-15/configuration_guide/stck_mgr_ha/b_1715_stck_mgr_ha_9300_cg.html

-### App Hosting Overview
+#### App Hosting Overview

 Application Hosting can be used by development and operations (DevOps) personnel who plan to optimize networks by collecting analytics of the network in real-time, locate where problems occur, and investigate issues in a collaborative manner in order to maintain the health of the network.